cnclabs/ICE/README.md

 ICE is designed to embed concepts into items such that items can be compared in terms of their overall conceptual similarity regardless of entity types.
 For example, a song can be used to retrieve conceptually similar songs (homogeneous) as well as concepts or movies (heterogeneous).

-Specifically, there are two stage in the ICE framework.
+Specifically, there are two stages in the ICE framework.
 In the graph construction stage, ICE incorporates items and their representative concepts (words extracted from the textual information) using a heterogeneous network.
 Then, in the embedding learning stage, ICE learns the embeddings for items and concepts using concepts as the context shared between heterogeneous entities.

 Since items are defined in terms of concepts, adding expanded concepts into the network allows the embeddings to be used to retrieve conceptually more diverse and yet relevant results.